-The internet was made for “get rich” schemes, and social media is just ripe with people who want to capitalize on your lowered defenses.
-While this goes along with the “too good to be true” category, it deserves its own section.
-In the previous segment, we warned you against contests or giveaways, or free gift cards that give you the impression that there is no harm in sharing “just in case” it’s true.
-The other warning we have for you is trying to get rich through social media.
 If you have to purchase an initial starter kit to show you how to get really wealthy just through using social media, run far away.
-Do not give your credit card information to any place or person that promises untold wealth, but no specifics on how you actually get money.
+Don’t give your credit card information to any place or person that promises untold wealth, but no specifics on how you actually get money.

 Reveal Too Much

 When you give an application or quiz access to any part of your social media account, you could be opening the door for further attacks.
 Stop posting your “elf name” featuring your first pet’s name and a street you lived on.
-Those are two questions that could EASILY be security questions for your online bank account, and you just told everyone the answers.
+Those are two questions that could easily be security questions for your online bank account.
+And you just told everyone the answers.